 Don’t use old medicine, even for the same STI.
 Use medicines as directed.

 Don’t share medicine unless instructed to do so by your healthcare provider or clinic.

 Talk to your partner

-If you have an STD, it’s your duty to tell all your recent partners so they can be tested and treated.
+If you have an STI, it’s your duty to tell all your recent partners so they can be tested and treated.
 This is one important way to prevent the disease from being spread.
-Telling a partner that you have an STD can be hard.
+Telling a partner that you have an STI can be hard.
 You may be embarrassed, angry, or afraid.
-It’s often unclear who had the STD first.
+It’s often unclear who had the STI first.
 So try not to place blame.
-Your healthcare provider may offer some advice on how to begin.
+Your healthcare provider may offer some advice on how to start.

 Prevent future problems

 Even after you’ve been treated, you can still be infected again.
 This is a common problem.
-It happens when a partner passes the STD back to you.
-To avoid this, your partner must be tested.
+It can happen if a partner passes the STI back to you.
+To prevent this, your partner or partners must be tested.
 He or she may also need treatment.
 After treatment, go to any scheduled follow-up visits.
 Then prevent future problems with safer sex.
 Limit your number of partners and always use a latex condom.

 Your healthcare provider will take a health history and examine you.
 During your health history, you will be asked about your sex habits and health history.
 You may also be asked about drug use.
 Give honest answers.
-Your healthcare provider will then check your body for signs of STDs.
-He or she also may perform one or more of the following tests:
+Your healthcare provider will then check your body for signs of STIs.
+He or she also may do one or more of the following tests:

-Fluid is swabbed from any sores.
+Fluid may be swabbed from sores.
 Samples also may be taken from the vagina, penis, mouth, or rectum.
-The samples are then tested for STDs.
+The samples are then tested for STIs.

 Blood or urine samples may be taken.
-They are checked for viruses or bacteria that cause STDs.
+They are checked for viruses or bacteria that cause STIs.